 Joint pain can be debilitating and reduce your quality of life.
-Learn to recognize symptoms of osteoarthritis so you know when to seek help from your doctor.
+Know about osteoarthritis symptoms so you know when to get medical help and what you can do.

 The most common form of arthritis is osteoarthritis.

-This degenerative disease happens when the cartilage that cushions your joints begins to break down and wear away, causing bones to rub painfully against each other.
+This degenerative disease happens when the cartilage that cushions your joints begins to break down and wear away, causing bones to rub painfully against each other, causing osteoarthritis symptoms.
 It becomes worse as you age.
-According to the Centers for Disease Control and Prevention, osteoarthritis, or OA, affects over 30 million adults in the United States.
+According to the Centers for Disease Control and Prevention, osteoarthritis, or OA, affects more than 30 million adults in the United States.

 Osteoarthritis can affect any joint in your body, but it most frequently occurs in weight-bearing joints, such as your lower back, hips, knees, and feet.
 It may also affect your hands.

-The symptoms of OA are similar to other forms of arthritis.
+Osteoarthritis symptoms are similar to other forms of arthritis.
 They include:

 - Pain or aching in joints